dgelessus/NAGUS/docs/uru/architecture.rst

 and no open-source server software implements them in this form, so they are not relevant here.

-As of 2022,
+As of 2025,
 Cyan's MOULa shard uses the following hosts for its public-facing servers:

 * account.mystonline.com (184.73.198.22): status, gatekeeper, auth, game
-* 172.30.4.226: auth (true address reported by :ref:`auth2cli_server_addr`)
+* 172.30.4.226: auth (true address reported by :ref:`auth2cli_server_addr`) (as of 2022 --- TODO check if still up-to-date)
-* 52.72.29.91: TODO unclear --- only contacted very briefly when the login screen appears
-* 54.236.8.109: file
+* 3.95.134.103: file

 All fan-run shards use a single host for all public-facing "servers", including the status server.
 For example,
 Minkata uses foundry.openuru.org aka urufoundry.haverhillcoop.net (70.91.173.88)
-and Gehn uses guildofwriters.org (155.254.30.63).
+and Gehn uses gehn.guildofwriters.org aka guildofwriters-gehn.centralus.cloudapp.azure.com (20.12.193.203).

 .. warning::

-  You probably shouldn't hardcode these IP addresses anywhere, although they seem to be quite stable.
+  You shouldn't hardcode these IP addresses anywhere if possible.
+  They are *somewhat* stable,
+  but some do change occasionally over the years.